CptRagnarok/CptRagnarok/README.md

 - 👋 Hi, I’m @CptRagnarok.
-I am currently a full-time Pilot flying the Airbus A320 around Europe (Well, pre-pandemic...)
+I am currently a full-time Pilot flying the Airbus A320 around Europe (Well, that's mostly what I did pre-pandemic...)
 - 👀 I’m interested in Javascript and Distributed Ledger Technology.
 - 🌱 I’m currently learning MySQL.
 - 💞️ I’m looking to collaborate on ...
 Something, one day.